 HMS Income Fund, Inc. (the "Company") was formed as a Maryland corporation on November 28, 2011 under the General Corporation Law of the State of Maryland.
-The Company is an externally managed, non-diversified closed-end investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Company is an externally managed, non-diversified closed-end investment company that has elected to be treated as a BDC under the 1940 Act.
 The Company has elected to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").

 The Company's primary investment objective is to generate current income through debt and equity investments.
-A secondary objective of the Company is to generate long-term capital appreciation through such investments.
+A secondary objective of the Company is to generate longterm capital appreciation through such equity and equity related investments including warrants, convertible securities and other rights to acquire equity related securities.
 The Company's portfolio strategy calls for it to invest primarily in illiquid debt and equity securities issued by lower middle market ("LMM") companies, which generally have annual revenues between \$10 million and \$150 million, and debt securities issued by middle market ("Middle Market") companies that are generally larger in size than the LMM companies.
-The Company categorizes some of its investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments, which are primarily debt securities issued by companies that are consistent in size with either the LMM companies or Middle Market companies, but are investments which have been originated through strategic relationships with other investment funds on a collaborative basis.
-The structure, terms and conditions for these Private Loan investments are typically consistent with the structure, terms and conditions for the investments made in its LMM portfolio or Middle Market portfolio.
-The Company's portfolio also includes other portfolio ("Other Portfolio") investments which primarily consist of investments that are not consistent with the typical profiles for its LMM portfolio investments, Middle Market portfolio investments or Private Loan portfolio investments, including investments which may be managed by third parties.
-The Company's portfolio investments may be subject to restrictions on resale.
+The Company categorizes some of its investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments.
+Private Loan investments, often referred to in the debt markets as "club deals," are investments, generally in debt instruments, that the Company originates on a collaborative basis with other investment funds.
+Private Loan investments are typically similar in size, structure, terms and conditions to investments the Company holds in its LMM portfolio and Middle Market portfolio.
+The Company's portfolio also includes other portfolio ("Other Portfolio") investments which primarily consist of investments that are not consistent with the typical profiles for its LMM portfolio investments, may be subject to restrictions on resale.

-As of March 31, 2015, the Company had raised approximately \$394.1 million in the Offering, including proceeds from the distribution reinvestment plan of approximately \$7.9 million.
+As of June 30, 2015, the Company had raised approximately \$474.0 million in the current Offering (the "Offering"), including proceeds from the distribution reinvestment plan of approximately \$11.9 million.

-The business of the Company is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to an Investment Advisory and Administrative Services Agreement dated May 31, 2012, as amended (the "Advisory Agreement").
-The Company and the Adviser have retained MSC Adviser I, LLC, a wholly owned subsidiary of Main Street, a New York Stock Exchange listed BDC, as the Company's investment sub-adviser (the "Sub-Adviser") pursuant to an Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement"), to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the Company's investment portfolio and provide certain ongoing administrative services to the Adviser.
-The Adviser and Sub-Adviser are collectively referred to herein as the "Advisers," and each is registered under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
+The business of the Company is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), under an Investment Advisory and Administrative Services Agreement dated May 31, 2012, as amended (the "Investment Advisory Agreement").
+The Company and the Adviser have retained MSC Adviser I, LLC, a wholly owned subsidiary of Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC, as the Company's investment sub-adviser (the "Sub-Adviser") under an Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement"), to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the Company's investment portfolio and provide certain ongoing administrative services to the Adviser.
+The Adviser are collectively referred to as the "Advisers," and each is registered under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 Upon the execution of the Sub-Advisory Agreement, Main Street became an affiliate of the Company.
-The Company has engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Adviser, to serve as the dealer manager for the Offering.
+The Company has engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
 The Dealer Manager is responsible for marketing the Company's shares of common stock being offered pursuant to the Offering.